WASdev/sample.javaee7.sleepybatchlet/README.md

 [wasdev-wdt]: https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/

-### Import projects into WDT

-1. In the Enterprise Explorer view, right click and select Import -> WAR file
+1. In the Enterprise Explorer view, right click and select Import -> Existing Maven Projects
-2. Browse... to the war file
+2. Browse... to the top level directory titled sample.javaee7.sleepybatchlet
-3. Uncheck “Add project to an EAR”
-4. Select Next
-5. Check “SleepyBatchletBatchProject”
-6. Select Finish

-## Install and run the sample on Liberty
+3. Verfiy all three boxes are checked and select Finish

+## Manual Deployment

 1. Add batch-1.0 to your server.xml.

-2. Install the sample app to your server by copying sample.javaee7.sleepybatchlet.war into the server's dropins/ directory or right clicking on the server in WDT and adding through Add/Remove.
+2. Install the sample app to your server by copying sample.javaee7.sleepybatchlet.war (exported from Eclipse) into the server's dropins/ directory or right clicking on the server in WDT and adding through Add/Remove.

+3. Start the server.

-3. Run the sample by hitting the following URL using your servers hostname and port
+4. Run the sample by hitting the following URL using your servers hostname and port

     http://hostname:port/sample.javaee7.sleepybatchlet/

-## Install and run the sample on Classic
+## WAS Classic

 ### Configure required resources

-1. Verify that a Derby JDBC Provider instances exists.
+1. Verify that a Derby JDBC Provider instance exists.
 In the administrative console, click Resources > JDBC > JDBC providers.
-  * If that provider does not exist, create one with a Connection pool datasource implementation type, and point to the Derby .jar file; for example: ${WAS_INSTALL_ROOT}/derby/lib
+  * If that provider does not exist, create one with a Connection pool datasource implementation type, and point to the Derby.jar file; for example: ${WAS_INSTALL_ROOT}/derby/lib
 2. Verify that a Default datasource instance is configured.
 Click Resources > JDBC > Data sources.
-  *  (Administrative console) If that datasource does not exist, create one with the name Default datasource and the JNDI name DefaultDatasource that points to the Derby JDBC Provider and "${WAS_INSTALL_ROOT}/derby/DefaultDB" database.
+  *  If that datasource does not exist, create one with the name "Default datasource" and the JNDI name "DefaultDatasource" that points to the Derby JDBC Provider and "${WAS_INSTALL_ROOT}/derby/DefaultDB" database.
-  *  (Command line) Remotely connect your virtual machine with the WebSphere environment using SSH.
+  *  To create the actual database, remotely connect to your machine hosting WebSphere Classic using SSH.
-    *  Navigate to ${WAS_INSTALL_ROOT}/derby/bin/embedded/.
+    *  Navigate to ${WAS_INSTALL_ROOT}/derby/bin/embedded/
-    *  Run ./ij.sh.
-When you see the prompt ij>, enter the following command: connect 'jdbc:derby:DefaultDB;create=true';
+    *  Run "./ij.sh".
+When you see the prompt "ij>", enter the following command:
+        ```bash
+        connect 'jdbc:derby:DefaultDB;create=true';
+        ```
     * The default Derby database is created in the following directory: ${WAS_INSTALL_ROOT}/derby/DefaultDB

 3. Add JVM arguments to the server running the batch sample.
   * Click Servers > Server Types > WebSphere application servers > server_name > Java and Process Management > Process definition > Java Virtual Machine > Custom properties.